Knowledge by, for and about newcomers

 Commissioned by COA, we use expert pools to gather insights and experiential knowledge from former residents for COA's quality framework.
 The so-called "10 golden rules" are central to this.

-Expertpool Den Helder
+Den Helder Expert Pool

 Rebuild, return and reconnect